-Shareholders may redeem part of their holding, however the ACD reserves the right to refuse a redemption request if the value of the Shares to be redeemed is less than the minimum redemption limit set out for each Fund in Section 10 ("Buying and Redeeming Shares").
+Part of a Shareholder's holding may be redeemed but the ACD reserves the right to refuse a redemption request if the value of the Shares of any Fund to be redeemed is less than the minimum holding amounts stated in Appendix I.

+3.3.
 Conversion and Switching